syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 3. MDX Generator:  You can frame the MDX query using a  MDX generator in Syncfusion.Olap.Base assembly.
-To execute the framed MDX from the cube data source, you need to send framed MDX via Microsoft__ADOMD__assembly_._ The executed query is returned back in the form of cell set (contains values) that is converted to Pivot Engine and then to JSON data to render any OLAP controls.
+To execute the framed MDX from the cube data source, you need to send framed MDX via Microsoft ADOMD assembly.The executed query is returned back in the form of cell set (contains values) that is converted to Pivot Engine and then to JSON data to render any OLAP controls.

 OLAP Report: The OlapReport class in the Syncfusion.Olap.Base assembly holds the complete information about each axes such as column, row and slicer.
 Using OlapReport class you can maintain the dimension element, measure element, hierarchy name, level name as well as member information that is included and excluded.